jncraton/vacuum/readme.md

 Your task is to implement the vacuuming agent such that it is able to successfully vacuum at least houses 0 through 4.
 Additional houses are provided for an extra challenge and to better measure agent performance in complex environments.

+Warning 🔥: The vacuum hardware is somewhat limited and is unable to run continuously without overheating.
+There is a sensor to monitor the current `temp`.
+Make sure that you `rest` occasionally to prevent the device from catching fire.

 No code outside of the agent function should be modified in your final submission.

 Percepts and Actions